arachnetech/homebridge-mqttthing/docs/Configuration.md

 ### Confirmation

 Some accessories support confirmation for some of their 'set' topics.
 When enabled by configuring `confirmationPeriodms`, the accessory *must* echo anything sent to appropriate `setX` subject(s) to the corresponding `getX` subject(s).
-Where homebridge-mqttthing doesn't see a confirmation within the configured configuration period (specified in milliseconds), it will publish the set message again.
+Where homebridge-mqttthing doesn't see a confirmation within the configured confirmation period (specified in milliseconds), it will publish the set message again.
 Messages will be republished up to 3 times by default, but this can be changed by also specifying `retryLimit`.

 Accessories supporting message confirmation list the topics supporting message confirmation below.